Hydramata/hydramata.github.com/_drafts/vision-statement.md

 - Hydramata will not include the ability to stream media or include interactive file viewers but it will not prevent their implementation.
 - The ability to view a Work or download a File will be determined by their respective access controls.

-### 10. Users can collaborate on stuff at the item level
+### 10. Hydramata will facilitate collaborative editing of works.

-- for example, grant edit privileges to other individuals and groups
+- A depositor may grant edit privileges to other individuals and groups of their choosing at any time.

-### 11. I want them to know metrics about their deposits

-- users can see basic metrics for content downloads

-### 12. I want a variety of roles for people to interact with the IR
+### 11. Hydramata will provide basic usage statistics.

+- Views and downloads of content will be logged for reporting purposes.
+- A usage summary will be made available to end users e.g. download count for a file.

+### 12. Hydramata will use roles to determine what a user is able to do.

+- Users can only discover, view, create, or update the content with which they are authorized.
+Roles are the primary method of granting authorization to a user.
+- There are use cases for granting privileges to all the content in Hydramata as well as subsets of the content.
-- For example, a Repository Manager role should be discover and edit all content in any status.
-ETD administrator is another example where ETDs would be the only content they could administer
+	- A Repository Manager role should be able discover and edit all content in any status.
+	- An ETD Administrator role would grant the ability to discover and edit all content of the ETD work type.
+- There will be a reference implementation of a Repository Manager.
-- a few common roles would be included in base.
+- Additional roles may be created by implementing institutions.
-- there is a way to add people to that role dynamically.
+- There will be no interactive UI for creating roles.
+- Individuals must be able to be given roles dynamically.
-- modifying the role capabilities would need to be possible but does not assume an interactive UI to do.
+- There must be a way for an implementing institution to modify the abilities granted to a role but it is not necessary to have an interactive UI to do.
-- other roles needed are up to the institution to create.
-- there is no interactive UI to easily create roles
-- Hydramata enforces roles and permissions so that only authorized users can change what has been uploaded.

 ### 13. Names of people within Hydramata can include an external identifier so that individuals can be uniquely identified.